 This accessibility statement applies to www.ncpes.co.uk .
 The website is run by Picker Institute Europe on behalf of NHS England and NHS Improvement.
 We want as many people as possible to be able to use this website.
-For example, that means you should be able to:
+For example, the website should allow you to:

 - change colours, contrast levels and fonts (if your browser allows)

 - zoom in up to 300% without the text spilling off the screen

 - navigate most of the website using just a keyboard

 - navigate most of the website using speech recognition software